globalworming/serenity-junit-screenplay-starter/README.md

     git git@github.com:globalworming/serenity-junit-screenplay-starter.git
     cd serenity-junit-screenplay-starter

-## Use Maven
+## Use Maven to run all tests

 Open a command window and run:

     mvn verify

+## But there are some tests failing?!

+Some tests depend on a local react app `npm --prefix ./src/react run start` and a local spring boot application `mvn spring-boot:run`

 ## Viewing the reports

-Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
+Running `mvn verify` will produce a Serenity test report in the `target/site/serenity` directory.
 Go take a look!

 # Need help?